-My guess is that in some way, you play a support role for other people in your life.
-Maybe you’re a therapist, social worker, healthcare professional, teacher, healer, mother, or the go-to friend for anyone in need.
-You’re likely a strong, heart-centered woman, though you may not always recognize your strength or feel your heart.
+My guess is that in some way, you play a support role for other people.
+Maybe you’re a therapist, healthcare professional, organizational leader, teacher, healer, parent, or the go-to friend for those in need.
+You’re likely a strong, heart-centered person, though you may not always recognize your strength or feel your heart.
 Maybe you struggle with a harsh self-critic, past experiences that haven’t been fully integrated, or life changes that feel daunting and uncertain.
 You’re good at putting others’ needs first and doing what needs to be done.
 Feeling good enough, setting boundaries, taking up space, and giving yourself room to grieve may be harder.
 If this sounds familiar, it’s wonderful you’re seeking support for yourself too.

-The women I work with face various challenges, including:
+The people I work with face various challenges, including:

 - Anxiety